-The mortgage market is a complex one.
-Our jargon buster explains some of the common terms used.
+The mortgage market is complex and ever-changing, so if you’re confused about mortgages, our jargon buster explains some of the common terms used.

 APR is the Annual Percentage Rate of the total charge for credit: this is the standard way of working out the true interest rate.
 All lenders are legally obliged to show the APR alongside quoted interest rates for each mortgage term, this enables you to accurately compare mortgages from different lenders to work out exactly how much you will repay on your loan each month.

 The Bank of England Base Rate determines how much other banks and building societies pay for the loans that they take out from the Bank of England.
 These base rates will in turn affect the interest rate paid for loans including the loan on your mortgage.

 There are two ways of repaying a mortgage either by the capital repayment or interest only route.
 With a capital repayment mortgage, the capital and interest elements of the loan are paid off with each monthly installment, with the balance reducing over the length of the loan term and being repaid in full at the end of the mortgage term.
 Interest Only is where you pay the monthly interest only and must have a suitable repayment vehicle in place to repay the loan at the end of the term.

 This is the legal process involved when buying or selling property.
 Most people use a solicitor or a licensed conveyancer when buying or selling a property because there’s quite a lot of detailed work to do when transferring ownership of a property.
 Lenders will only use certain solicitors from a panel, we know which solicitors are on the panel and can recommend cost effective solicitors.

 These are the fees your solicitor has to pay on your behalf (e.g. Stamp Duty, Land Registry fees and search fees) which will be added to your conveyancing bill from the solicitor on completion of the buying or selling of a property.